 RV & Car Camping

-Want to reserve a spot that allows you to bring the amenities of home?
-RV & Car Camping spots are available for $100 or $125.
-These spots will allow you ample space to park your rig, or pull your car right alongside your tent.
+These sites allow you ample space to park your rig, or pull your car right alongside your tent.
 NO HOOK-UPS.
 Campfires not permitted.
-Get tickets HERE.

 Elk Ridge Campground RV Sites